The following Competition practice note produced in partnership with CMS provides comprehensive and up to date legal information covering:

 This principle has later been applied to different economic transactions (capital injections, loans, guarantees, sale and purchase of assets, goods and services, etc).

 When applying the MEOP, only the benefits and obligations linked to the role of the State as an economic operator, and not those linked to its role as a public authority are to be taken into account.
 The MEOP is in principle not applicable if the State acts as a public authority rather than as an economic operator.
 In this regard, a State intervention cannot be driven by public policy reasons such as regional development or tourism.
-The MEOP should be applied leaving aside all considerations which exclusively relate to a Member State's
+The MEOP should be applied leaving aside all considerations

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.